Japan's govt cuts growth forecast, sees inflation exceeding BOJ target

 TOKYO, July 20 (Reuters) - Japan's government cut this year's economic growth forecast but expects inflation to sharply exceed the central bank's 2% target in new projections released on Thursday, acknowledging growing signs of change in the country's deflationary mindset.

+"Japan's economy is recovering moderately" with positive signs emerging, such as steady wage hikes and strong corporate spending appetite, Prime Minister Fumio Kishida said.

+"It's important to ensure Japan makes steady progress in exiting deflation, and shift to a society where wage hikes become a norm," he told a meeting of the government's top economic council on Thursday.

-In a mid-year review of its forecasts, the government expects the economy to expand 1.3% in the current fiscal year ending in March 2024, down from 1.5% projected in January.
-It expects the economy to grow 1.2% in fiscal 2024.
+In a mid-year review of its forecasts, the government expects the economy to expand 1.3% in the current fiscal year ending in March 2024, down from 1.5% projected in January, due to the hit to exports from slowing global demand.

-"While slowing exports will likely drag on growth, consumption is seen recovering mainly for services.
-Capital expenditure is also expected to increase," the government said.
+But it also expects robust consumption and capital expenditure to underpin growth, projecting a 1.2% expansion in fiscal 2024.

 Overall consumer inflation, which does not strip away any item, will likely hit 2.6% this fiscal year, the government said, higher than 1.7% projected in January and exceeding the Bank of Japan's 2% target.